Donald Trump Impeachment Trial Should Be Suspended To Make Way For Investigation, Senator Says

 “One source in touch with the legal team said that at least one aide assisting the defense had to scrap vacation plans scheduled to begin on Sunday, as Washington grappled with the new reality that the trial could drag on for days or weeks,” the publication reported.

 As of now, the prosecution said it wants to subpoena Rep. Jaime Herrera Beutler; it has not yet named McCarthy, as Whitehouse suggested.
-Conversely, Trump attorney Michael Van Der Veen said he would attempt to call his own witnesses, including House Speaker Nancy Pelosi, Vice President Kamala Harris, and Washington, D.C., Mayor Muriel Bowser.
+Conversely, Trump attorney Michael Van Der Veen said he would attempt to call his own witnesses, including House Speaker Nancy Pelosi, Vice President Kamala Harris, and Washington, D.C.
+Mayor Muriel Bowser.

 As The Inquisitr reported, Trump was reported to be “rooting” for the rioters as they stormed the Capitol.
-Reports of the former head of state’s positive attitude towards the chaos conflict with the arguments of his lawyers, who argued that he tried to quell the violence.
+Reports of the former head of state’s positive attitude towards the chaos conflict with the arguments of his lawyers, who argued he tried to quell the violence.